Tachyonic AdS/QCD, Determining the Strong Running Coupling and \beta-function in both UV and IR Regions of AdS Space: Review of Holograhic QCD

 \subsection{AdS/CFT and Holographic QCD}

-In this section, we review QCD running coupling $\alpha_s$ and its associated $\beta$-function in $\text{AdS}_5$ space-time obtained from conformal field theory.
-QCD is neither conformal nor supersymmetric, even though it shows {\it minimal conformal} behavior in both at far {\it ultraviolet} (UV) \cite{Bjorken1,Gross,Georgi} and deep {\it infrared} (IR) regions \cite{beta-f-b,beta-f-b1} with quark-gluon and hadron degrees of freedom respectively.
-Therefore, to obtain \textit{color confinement}, the conformal symmetry in $\text{AdS}_5$ space needs to be broken.
-This can be accomplished in many different ways.
-The general procedure governing the AdS/CFT approach is the isomorphism of the Poincar\'e group and conformal transformation SO(4, 2) to the group of isometrics of $\text{AdS}_5$ space, the group then transforms giving us the $\text{AdS}_5$ metric
+QCD is neither conformal nor supersymmetric.
+However, it displays approximate conformal behavior in the far ultraviolet (UV) region, where quark--gluon degrees of freedom dominate, and in the deep infrared (IR) region, where the relevant degrees of freedom are hadronic.
+To capture color confinement, conformal symmetry in $\text{AdS}_5$ space must therefore be broken.
+The AdS/CFT framework relies on the isomorphism between the Poincaré group together with the conformal group SO(4,2) and the isometry group of $\text{AdS}_5$ space, with the AdS metric providing the geometric foundation for constructing QCD-like models.

+where $R$ is the AdS radius.
+The metric is invariant under scale changes in the fifth-dimensional variable $z\,\rightarrow\,\tilde{\lambda} z$ and the spacetime variable $x^{\mu}\,\rightarrow\,\tilde{\lambda} x^{\mu}$.
+The $z$ coordinate acts like a scaling variable in Minkowski space.
+Different values of $z$ correspond to different measures of {$4$-momentum} for which the hadron can be studied \cite{ads-beta-f}.

+Some well-known functions that are introduced to break the $\text{AdS}_5$ space are dilaton profiles {$e^{\pm\phi_d(z)}$, with $\phi_d(z)$ the dilaton field, \cite{dilaton-profile,dilaton-profile1,Brodsky:2011zj}, or a warp factor $e^{A(z)}$, where $A(z)$ is any suitable function; commonly, logarithmic functions are used, i.e., $A(z)\,\sim\,\log(z)$.} Whichever function is chosen to distort the $\text{AdS}_5$ space leads to \textit{confinement} in uniquely different forms \cite{H-quark-p-ads}.